 13/.
 First university in the World: India definitely holds pride in housing the world’s First University, Takshashila which flourished from 600 BC to 500 AD.
 It is said to have 68 subjects and had about 10,500 students at one point of time from all around the world.

 14/.
-Invention of Zero: Aryabhatta, an Indian mathematician invented Zero.
-It is believed to be widely used for calculations, astronomy and astrology.
+The invention of Zero: Aryabhatta, an Indian mathematician invented Zero.
+It is believed to be widely used for calculations, astronomy, and astrology.

 15/.
 Snakes and Ladders: The game of snakes and ladders, also known as the Moksha Patamu, was invented in India and is said to be there from as early as 2nd century BC.
 It was used mostly to teach moral lessons to children.